 Society Lotteries (i.e. by organisations such as Scout Groups and Parent Teacher Associations) can raise money for charitable, sporting, educational, and other similar purposes, and not for private gain.

 Organisations that want to hold lotteries in more than one local authority area must register with the local authority where their head office/base is located.

 A society must be one established and conducted wholly or mainly for one or more of the following purposes:-

 (b) participation in or support of athletic sports or games or cultural activities

 (c) purposes which have not been described in paragraphs (a) or (b) above, and are neither for private gain nor for any commercial undertaking

-Please use the following forms to fill in a new application or a renewal of an existing application which is due to expire.
+Please use the following Lottery Licence Form to apply for a new application or a renewal of an existing application which is due to expire.
 Please note, if you have had a licence previously but it has expired, you will need to apply for a new licence.